Law of attraction (New Thought): History

-In 1855, the term "Law of Attraction" appeared in The Great Harmonia, written by the American spiritualist Andrew Jackson Davis, in a context alluding to the human soul and spheres of the afterlife.
+Historian Mitch Horowitz noted that the term "Law of Attraction" first appeared in 1855 in The Great Harmonia, vol. IV, by American Spiritualist Andrew Jackson Davis, in a context alluding to the human soul and spheres of the afterlife.

 The first articulator of the law of attraction as general principle was Prentice Mulford.
 Mulford, a pivotal figure in the development of New Thought thinking, discusses the law at length in his essay "The Law of Success", published 1886–1887.
 In this, Mulford was followed by other New Thought authors, such as Henry Wood (starting with his God's Image in Man, 1892), and Ralph Waldo Trine (starting with his first book, What All the World's A-Seeking, 1896).
 For these authors, the law of attraction is concerned not only about health but every aspect of life.

 The 20th century saw a surge in interest in the subject with many books being written about it, amongst which are two of the best-selling books of all time; Think and Grow Rich (1937) by Napoleon Hill, The Power of Positive Thinking (1952) by Norman Vincent Peale, and You Can Heal Your Life (1984) by Louise Hay.
 The Abraham-Hicks material is based primarily around the law of attraction.

-In 2006, the concept of the law of attraction gained renewed exposure with the release of the film The Secret (2006) which was then developed into a book of the same title in 2007.
+In 2006, the concept of the law of attraction gained renewed exposure with the release of the film The Secret (2006) which was then developed into a book of the same title in the same year.
 The movie and book gained widespread media coverage.
 This was followed by a sequel, The Power in 2010 that talks about the law of attraction being the law of love.

-The revived and modernized version of the law of attraction is known as manifestation.
+A modernized version of the law of attraction is known as manifestation, which refers to various self-help strategies that can purportedly make an individual's wishes come true by mentally visualizing them.
+Manifestation techniques involve positive thinking or directing requests to "the universe" as well as actions on the part of the individual.